AR7HURMB/AR7HURMB/README.md

 - 👋 Hi, I’m Arthur!
-- I can create:
+- I can:
-    - Games with Python and PyGame
+    - Create games with Python and PyGame
     - Develop wabsites width HTML, CSS and basic JavaScript